Ytrewq13/YtrewqOS/README.md

 # YtrewqOS

-My custom homebrew operating system
+My custom homebrew operating system for ARM 64 bit targets (specifically Raspberry Pi 3 model B).

-Currently this is only a bootloader written in AT&T assembly.
+Currently this is only a bootloader written ARMv8 assembly.

 I Have plans to create the beginnings of a microkernel in C.